tombensve/MarkdownDoc/Docs/MarkdownDoc.md

 #### 1.2.6

 Added the new _.mddoc_ format, which makes command line useage easier, but it is also supported by the maven plugin and the library has a utility that completely handles this format.

+Added a Java Swing based editor for editing markdown with support.

 #### 1.2.5